Jim Smith (business executive)

 James C. Smith (born 1959) is an American business executive.
 He started his career as a journalist and editor, joined Thomson Newspapers in 1987 and subsequently held management positions such as head of Thomson Newspapers in North America and chief operating officer (COO) of the Thomson Corporation.
-After serving as CEO of Thomson Reuters' professional division, Thomson Reuters named him COO in 2011 and CEO in January 2012.
+After being CEO of Thomson Reuters' professional division, Thomson Reuters named him COO in 2011 and CEO in January 2012.
 In February 2020, Steve Hasker succeeded Smith as President and CEO of Thomson Reuters.
 Involved with initiatives such as the international business council of the World Economic Forum, he is also on the board of Pfizer.

 Early life and education

 James C. Smith was born in 1959 in Carlisle, Kentucky, where he spent his youth.
 Attending Marshall University in Huntington, West Virginia on a football scholarship, he was active in student affairs before graduating magna cum laude in 1981 with a bachelor's degree.
 In 2017, the university awarded him an honorary doctorate.